alunacjones/LSL.DbConfigurationProvider/readme.md

 ### onLoadError Context

-The `onLoadError` delegate is passed a context that hs the following members available:
+The `onLoadError` delegate is passed a context that has the following members available:

 #### Exception